ripaclub/sphinxsearch/README.md

 ### Query expression

 The `SphinxSearch\Query\QueryExpression` class provides a placeholder expression way and a string excape mechanism in order to use safely the [Sphinx query syntax](http://sphinxsearch.com/docs/2.2.2/extended-syntax.html).
-Also, the component design permits to use it standalone, or you can just extend it in order to write your custom query expression.
+Also, the component design permits to use it standalone, since it has no dependencies on other library's components.

 Some examples: